For the actors

 It has been said, "This is the hardest thing you'll ever love!"
 Making Shakespeare's words your own is a truly awesome experience.
 But it does take effort.

 The most common strategy for memorizing is to sit with your script, cover all but your first line, repeat that out loud, cover it up, repeat it again, then look at the second line, repeat the first and that one out loud, cover them both and repeat, and so on.
 Most people can easily memorize 15 lines or so at a memorizing session.
-Some of our actors can do as many as 60 in between 20-30 minutes.
+Some of our actors can memorize as many as 60 in about 20 to 30 minutes.

 For many of our uncut productions, we provide a link to SoundCloud audio files where you can hear your part.
 Repeated listening can be a helpful way to solidify lines.
 Some actors like to make their own recordings of their lines and listen to them on their phone or computer.